benkasminbullock/bagzulla/README.md

     scripts/init.pl

 This requires you to have Perl and the modules `DBI`, `DBD::sqlite`, and `JSON::Parse`.
-It deletes any old database file called `bagzulla.db`, then it creates the database file again from the schema in `schema.txt` by copying some users from `users.json` in the top directory.
+It renames any old database file called `bagzulla.db` with the suffix `.backup`, then it creates the database file again from the schema in `schema.txt` by copying some users from `users.json` in the top directory.
 You'll need to add a name and password for whatever user name you want to use, or you can add those directly to the database using the `sqlite3` command.

 # STARTING THE SERVER